typhdotcom/diaspora/README.md

 * Show **strain must localize** if total frustration is high:

   * `strain_must_localize`: a pigeonhole principle on edges.

+* **Irreducible Strain Theorem**:

+  * `harmonic_component_gives_energy_floor`: If an ActiveForm σ decomposes as `σ = d_G φ + γ` with γ ∈ HarmonicSubspace and γ ≠ 0, then for **any** potential ϕ, the strain energy satisfies `dynamic_strain_energy G ϕ σ.val ≥ ‖γ‖² > 0`.
+  * This is the bridge between Hodge theory and physical dynamics: harmonic content represents irreducible frustration that cannot be relaxed away by tuning the potential.
+  * The proof uses Pythagorean decomposition and orthogonality: `‖d_G ϕ - σ‖² = ‖d_G(ϕ - φ_opt)‖² + ‖γ‖²`, where the exact part can be minimized to zero but the harmonic part remains.

 * `BreakingThreshold` and `C_max`: when strain exceeds this, an edge “breaks”.